dimitri-yatsenko/Database-Systems-for-Data-Science/Assign7.md

 14. For each month when sales have been made, list the total sales amounts.
 Hint: you may need to use the `YEAR` and `MONTH` functions.

-## Hotel

-15. List all the rooms and the number of times they have been rented, including those rooms that have never been rented.

-16. List the average number of nights each room has been rented.

-17. List all guests, including the number of nights they have stayed at the hotel (based on reservations).

-18. List the average numbers of rooms that have been reserved on each day of the week.
-(Seven rows will result).
-Hint: first compute the totals for each date and then group by the day of the week using the `WEEKDAY` function.